FiditeNemini/mflux-commander/README.md

 ```
 mflux_output_YYYYMMDD_HHMMSS/
 ├── index.html                 # Main gallery
-├── brainstorm_results.json    # Brainstorming results
+├── brainstorm_results.json    # Brainstorming results (if used)
 └── run_N/                     # Run directories
     ├── index.html            # Run gallery
-    ├── image_N.png          # Generated images
+    ├── image_*.png           # Generated images
-    ├── metadata.json        # Run metadata
+    ├── metadata.json         # Per-image metadata
-    └── run_info.json        # Run configuration
+    └── run_info.json         # Run configuration and results
 ```

-Sessions are maintained for 4 hours before creating a new one, or you can force a new session with `--new`.
+Sessions are maintained for 4 hours before creating a new one, or you can force a new session with `--force-new-session`.

 ## Installation